For TMT companies, accelerating innovation is a real and growing challenge

 Below is a summary of other key findings from the survey:

 - A tool for growth.
-TMT companies are prioritizing innovation for growth more than the other industries represented in the survey.
-The results show that one-third of TMT organizations are focusing activity in this area, compared with 29% overall.
+TMT companies are prioritising innovation for growth more than the other industries represented in the survey.
+The results show that one-third of TMT organisations are focusing activity in this area, compared with 29% overall.

 Top challenges to innovation

-Which of the following best describes your organization’s top three challenges when it comes to innovation?
+Which of the following best describes your organisation’s top three challenges when it comes to innovation?

-IT executives in the TMT industry group see many obstacles to innovation for their organizations — and the survey shows security risks are the greatest worry.
+IT executives in the TMT industry group see many obstacles to innovation for their organisations — and the survey shows security risks are the greatest worry.